RobiFerentz/solidoku/README.md

 # What is this?

-This is simple sudoku game built with [Solid](https://solidjs.com) and [TypeScript](https://www.typescriptlang.org/).
+This is a simple sudoku game built with [Solid](https://solidjs.com) and [TypeScript](https://www.typescriptlang.org/).
 I've named it Solidoku for obvious reasons.

 The game is playable [here](https://robiferentz.github.io/solidoku/) using github pages.